The-Last-Cookie/secure-networking/tools/pihole.md

 While installing, note down the web interface password that is shown in the terminal to later access the web interface for the first time.

-Now add the Raspberry Pi's IP address as a DNS to your router's settings.
+Now add the Raspberry Pi's IP address as a DNS to your router's settings.[^router-settings]

 The web interface is now accessible via `http://<IP address>/admin`.
 The standard port of the web interface is 80.